 When GI bleeding or ulceration occurs in patients receiving ibuprofen, the treatment should be withdrawn.

-Serious skin reactions, some of them fatal, including exfoliating dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDs (see section 4.8).
-Patients appear to be at highest risk of these reactions early in the course of therapy: the onset of the reaction occurring in the majority of cases within the first month of treatment.
-This medicinal product should be discontinued at the first appearance of skin rash, mucosal lesions or any other sign of hypersensitivity.
+Serious skin reactions, some of them fatal, including exfoliating dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported rarely in association with the use of NSAIDs (see section 4.8).
+Patients appear to be at highest risk of these reactions early in the course of therapy, the onset of the reaction occurring in the majority of cases within the first month of treatment.
+Acute generalized exanthematous pustulosis (AGEP) has been reported in relation to ibuprofen-containing products.
+Ibuprofen should be discontinued, at the first appearance of signs and symptoms of severe skin reactions, such as skin rash, mucosal lesions, or any other sign of hypersensitivity.

 The label will include:

 Read the enclosed leaflet before taking this product.

 •Have (or have had two or more episodes of) a stomach ulcer, perforation or bleeding.